-The world may be at a standstill in many aspects with stay-at-home orders putting a pause on (or altogether canceling) events like graduation ceremonies, but you can still make building your credit a priority in quarantine.
+The world may still be on hold in many respects, with social gatherings restricted and events paused (or canceled), including some graduation ceremonies, but you can still make building your credit a priority.

 The sooner you start building your credit, the more time you have to work towards building a great credit score.
 Here are some things you can do to start the process.